aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/smart-markers/using-smart-markers/_index.md

 ## **Using Generic List as Nested Object**

 Aspose.Cells now also supports using a generic list as a nested object.
 Please check the screenshot of the output excel file generated with the following code.
-As you can see in the screenshot a husband object contains multiple nested wife objects.
+As you can see in the screenshot a Teacher object contains multiple nested student objects.

 ![todo:image_alt_text](using-smart-markers_7.png)